wso2/docs-ei/en/micro-integrator/docs/setup/observability/setting-up-minimum-basic-observability-deployment.md

     This provides you with Tracing capabilities.
 Tho use this you need to install Jaeger.

-## Setting up minimum basic observability deployment in a virtual machine
+## Setting up minimum basic observability deployment

 WSO2 Micro Integrator provides pre-configured dashboards in which you can visualize EI statistics.
 These dashboards are provided as JSON files that can be imported to Grafana.
 To set up the pre-configured dashboards and visualize statistics, follow the topics below.